VSecDK/vsec.dk/_posts/2022-06-20-community-spotlight-asbjorn-hoffskov.md

   - Community
 ---

-***This is the first community spotlight, which is a series of articles highlighting people that take part in the local Danish non-profit Infosec communities/organisations in Denmark.***
+***This is the second community spotlight, which is a series of articles highlighting people that take part in the local Danish non-profit Infosec communities/organisations in Denmark.***

 ## Tell us a little about yourself, work/background and why you got interested in information security
 I’m a father of two, and you might say that my life peaks this year, as my age now is the same as “The answer to life, the Universe and everything” (42).
 I work in the public sector as an IT Security Consultant at Region Nordjylland.
 So, my way into InfoSec might differ a little from most people.